 In other locations the ice provided opportunities and amusements through the long winter.
 However it was not without hazard as the following report from the Guardian from the 20 February 1911 edition recounts:

 Saturday morning the Earl Grey rescued two young men from Cape Bear who had gone off duck shooting on the ice which carried them out to sea.
 They were Louis Harris, aged 17 and Fletcher Jordan, aged 25.
 At one o’clock Friday afternoon they started to walk out on the ice which at that time was packed in closely against the sea wall which extended about half a mile from the cape.
 The heavy southwest wind which sprang during the evening separated the ice field from the board ice and the young men found their return to the shore cut off by an ever-widening band of water as they were carried to the eastward.
 At dusk a snowstorm added to the discomforts of their position.
 Their friends on show became alarmed at their absence and several boats started to the rescue with no avail.
-The Earl Grey which arrived in Georgetown Friday night did not intend to leave until Sunday morning but on being informed of the wo men being adrift on the ice fields Captain Brown promptly went forth to the rescue, leaving at daylight.
+The Earl Grey which arrived in Georgetown Friday night did not intend to leave until Sunday morning but on being informed of the two men being adrift on the ice fields Captain Brown promptly went forth to the rescue, leaving at daylight.
 They picked up Harris and Jordan eight miles to the eastward of the cape.
-The me were hungry and cold, but escaped being frostbitten.
+The men were hungry and cold, but escaped being frostbitten.
 They were taken to Pictou by the steamer and were brought back home yesterday.
 When Harris and Jordan left Friday afternoon they were accompanied by Elliot Lumsden.
 When the ice began to move off the shore at 4 o’clock Lumsden saw a chance and at considerable risk reached the shore.
 Harris and Jordan were not heavily clad. the latter having on a sweater but no overcoat.
 After the snowstorm had ceases they were exposed for a time to pelting rain .
 They kept moving round all night.
-After the Earl Grey had got past Panmure Island the man on the lookout saw the missing men through the glass and at 8 o’clock they were safe on board the steamer. they were brought back to Georgetown on the Earl Grey yesterday.
+After the Earl Grey had got past Panmure Island the man on the lookout saw the missing men through the glass and at 8 o’clock they were safe on board the steamer.
+They were brought back to Georgetown on the Earl Grey yesterday.

 I am indebted to Ron Harris, formerly of Murray Harbour but now living in Halifax, for bring this story to my attention.
 He provoked my interest with the following recollection which led me to search for the story.